zulfadz/the-plain/_posts/2022-05-17-authenticity.md

 ---

-The problem with authenticity is that it is a form of selfishness.[^1] A means to say whatever we have in mind, to act on our impulses.
-Certainly, it is an excuse to be self-absorbed and self-entitled.
+The problem with authenticity is that it is a form of selfishness.[^1] A ticket to say whatever we have in mind, to do whatever we feel like doing.

 A better approach is to be consistent.
-A consistent person keeps their promises.
-They are true to their words.
-They act the same way whether people are looking or not.
+A consistent person makes a promise of how they are expected to behave, and follow through on their promises.
+When we go into an operating theater, we don't want an authentic doctor, who acts up if say she/he has a fight with their spouses.
+What we want is a consistent doctor.

-A consistent person shows up.
-They feel like it, or don't feel like it, it doesn't matter.
-They show up.
+This applies to other areas in life.
+Authentic person acts the same way whether people are looking or not.
+Whether they feel like it or not.

 Footnote: